 The effect that Powder has mostly lies in its performances.
 Sean Patrick Flanery, previously the teenage Harrison Ford in The Young Indiana Jones Chronicles (1992-4), gives a fine performance of intense alienation.
 He communicates loneliness and suffering with enormous physicality, his long thin frame almost entirely bent over on itself.
 The supporting cast are good too Lance Henriksens leather-beaten roughness is well-suited to the Southern sheriff part and Jeff Goldblum gives another of his appealingly hyped performances.
 Also good is Missy Crider, a muchly underrated actress who is surely deservous some day soon of a good vehicle that can allow her to show off what she can do.

 As a footnote, Powder had a campaign launched against it by various groups who tried to have it banned when it was found that director Victor Salva had once been convicted of sexually molesting a 12-year-old boy.
 While one does not want to justify Salvas actions, it seemed an hysterical overreaction, of people to try punish someone who had served their time and prevent them from getting on with being a productive, honest citizen again.
 The controversy surrounding him aside, Victor Salva is a highly promising genre talent.
-He previously made the excellent slasher film Clownhouse (1989) and went onto make the fine psycho-thriller The Nature of the Beast (1995) and the interesting supernatural pursuit film Jeepers Creepers (2001) and its even better sequel Jeepers Creepers II (2003), the stalker film Rosewood Lane (2011) and the deviltry film Dark House (2014).
+He previously made the excellent slasher film Clownhouse (1989) and went onto make the fine psycho-thriller The Nature of the Beast (1995) and the interesting supernatural pursuit film Jeepers Creepers (2001) and its even better sequel Jeepers Creepers II (2003), the stalker film Rosewood Lane (2011), the deviltry film Dark House (2014) and Jeepers Creepers 3 (2017).
 Salva later returned to the mystical positive thinking inspirational drama with the non-genre Peaceful Warrior (2006).

 (Nominee for Best Supporting Actress (Mary Steenburgen) at this sites Best of 1995 Awards).